fib-international/structuralcodes/docs/theory/section_integrator.md

 where $E_h$ is the hardening modulus (i.e. the slope of the hardning branch) and $\Delta \sigma = f_y \cdot \left(1 - \dfrac{E_h}{E}\right)$.

-Sobstituting {eq}`eq:marin-linear-strain` in {eq}`eq:const-law-ep`, one can compute the Marin coefficients for each branch.
+Substituting {eq}`eq:marin-linear-strain` in {eq}`eq:const-law-ep`, one can compute the Marin coefficients for each branch.
 The coefficients are reported in the following table.

 :::{list-table} Marin coefficients for stress integration for the different branches of elastic-plastic constitutive law
 :header-rows: 1